 Clear Your Record and Move Forward

-Professional expungement and record sealing representation in Central Texas
+Professional expungement and record sealing in Central Texas

 A criminal record can affect job opportunities, housing applications, and background checks long after a case has been resolved.
-In Austin, San Antonio, or the surrounding Central Texas area, many employers and landlords routinely conduct background screenings, and a past arrest or conviction can create obstacles even years later.
+These records are becoming even more available and visible on-line.
+In Austin, San Antonio, or the surrounding Central Texas area, many employers and landlords routinely conduct background screenings and a past arrest or charge can create obstacles even years later.
 Understanding whether your record qualifies for removal or sealing under Texas law can be an important step toward moving forward.

-The Law Office of Scot Courtney reviews prior cases to determine eligibility for expunction or nondisclosure under current Texas statutes.
+Scot Courtney will personally review your records to determine eligibility for expunction or nondisclosure under current Texas statutes.
 This process includes evaluating the outcome of the case, identifying potential record-clearing options, and preparing the necessary petition to begin the legal process.
-When a case qualifies, representation may include appearing in court and guiding clients through nondisclosure proceedings for offenses that cannot be completely expunged but may still be sealed from public view.
 The goal is to help restore access to employment, housing, and other opportunities that may have been limited by a past record.

 If you are unsure whether your record can be cleared in Austin, San Antonio, San Marcos, Seguin, Lockhart, Luling, New Braunfels, Kyle, Buda, or nearby communities, contact the Law Office of Scot Courtney to review your case and discuss your available options.